-Description The path to load an energy landscape from.
-Accepts either AMS result folders, or .con files in the native EON format (only available through the text input file).
+Description AMS results folder to load an energy landscape from.
+In the text input file, you may alternatively specify a . con file in the native EON format.

 Remove

 GUI name List of states to remove

 Description Upon loading the Energy Landscape, remove (i.e. do not load) the states specified here.
 The states should be specified via a list of integers referring to the indices of the states you want to remove (i.e. the states you don't want to load).